Our Story

 Escarpment strives to produce wines that capture a unique sense of place.
 Our home vineyard on Te Muna Road is situated just minutes east of Martinborough village, with 24 hectares of distinctive alluvial gravel, terraced land stretches out along the banks of the Huangarua River.
 The soils of the vineyard are alluvial loams that were formed by the Huangarua River over 20,000 years ago.
 With very deep alluvial gravels now layered over the loams this composition ensures exceptional drainage, one of the key prerequisites for nurturing and producing premium quality, healthy grape vines.

-Much like the great wines of Burgundy, Escarpment’s names their top Pinot Noirs after the vineyards from which the grapes were grown, rather than the grape variety.
+Escarpment names their top Pinot Noirs after the vineyards from which the grapes were grown, rather than the grape variety.
 The Single Vineyard Kupe, Pahi, Te Rehua and Kiwa demonstrate this philosophy with distinctive elegance and character.

 Escarpment sources fruit from our own vineyards as well as from growers around the Martinborough township.
 We are lucky enough to enjoy long term, established relationships with our growers that is reflected in the quality of our wines.